Ceralor/telegram-azure-transcribe-bot/README.md

  - TELEGRAM_BOT_ALLOWED_CHAT_IDS: optional comma-separated list of chat IDs that may use this bot
  - SPEECH_KEY: speech key from Azure speech service
  - SPEECH_REGION: region from Azure speech servce
+ - LOG_LEVEL: optional, use strings from Python 'logging' such as INFO, WARN, DEBUG, ERROR